goodtube4u/goodtube/README.md

 Hello and welcome!
 I'm glad you're here.

 What is GoodTube you ask?
-It's a little plugin for Youtube that;
+It's a little plugin for Youtube (just works) and;

 - REMOVES 100% OF PAGE AND VIDEO ADS.
 - Allows background play (so you can turn your phone screen off and keep listening).